sfluhrer/ssh-mldsa/draft-sfluhrer-ssh-mldsa.md

 # Signature Format

-   The "ssh-ml-dsa" key format has the following encoding:
+   The "ssh-mldsa" key format has the following encoding:

-   string "ssh-ml-dsa-44" (or "ssh-ml-dsa-65" or "ssh-ml-dsa-87")
+   string "ssh-mldsa44" (or "ssh-mldsa65" or "ssh-mldsa87")

    string signature